 - If you show your face in pictures, on Twitter or in a webcam, someone can save the pictures and the cam session and upload to porn websites.
 Some are ok with that, but just to let you know.

 - If a client gives you a bad feeling, trust your instinct and leave.

 - You always have the right to say no and cancel.
 Give the money back if the client gets angry.
 It’s better to lose some money than to deal with an aggressive client.

 - If the client does something that you have not agreed on, tell them that it’s not okay, in words or body language.
 If the client does not show you respect, leave, even if it might make them angry.
 You and your rules deserve respect!

 - If you work outside, make your deals away from the car, so that no one can pull you into the car by force.

 - Do not work when you have not eaten.
 Hunger makes it difficult to make good decisions.
-Always have a fruit or a snack with you, and a bottle of water or juice.
+Always have a fruit or a snack with you, and a bottle of water.

 What’s the safest place to sell?

 There are different opinions on this.
 Some people say that it’s safest to sell sex in your own home, but that means that the client knows where you live, which can be a problem.
 There is also a risk that you lose your apartment if someone finds out.
 But maybe your home is what makes you feel safest.
 A good option is to be in a hotel room that the client has booked.
 None of you is at home, and there are people close by if something goes wrong.
 Never book a hotel room in your name.

 Doing an outcall in the client’s home always comes with a risk.
 The customer also has more power in their own home, and there might be things that can be used as weapons there.